hbarry89/MERN-Practice/README.md

 - MERN Stack.
 - CRUD app.
 - User registeration and log in.
-- Passwrod is hashed and salted via bcrypt.
+- Passwrod is hashed and salted.
-- User authentication with JWT.
+- User authentication.
 - Connection to MongoDB database.
+- Storing IDs to localStorage
+- Storing tokens to cookies.
 - Form validation.
+- Responsive design.

 ## :wrench: Technologies Used

-- MongoDB
+- MongoDB for database.
-- Express.js
+- Express.js for server.
-- React
+- React for frontend.
-- Node.js
+- Node.js for backend.
-- Bootstrap
+- Bootstrap for styling.
+- Bycrypt for hasing and salting passwords.
+- JWT for user authentication.
+- Axios for HTTP requests.

 ### Tools:
 - VS Code